trolldbois/python-haystack/README.md

  - `haystack-find-heap` allows to show details on Windows HEAP.
  - `haystack-search` search CLI
  - `haystack-show` show CLI for specific record type at a specific address
- - `haystack-reverse` reverse CLI - reverse all allocation chunks
- - `haystack-reverse-show` show the reversed record at a specific address
- - `haystack-reverse-hex` show a specific record hex bytes at a specific address
- - `haystack-reverse-parents` show the records pointing to the allocated record at a specific address

 Memory dump file produced by a Minidump tool
 ---------------------------------------------------
  - `haystack-find-heap` allows to show details on Windows HEAP.
  - `haystack-minidump-search` search CLI
  - `haystack-minidump-show` show a specific record type at a specific address
- - `haystack-minidump-reverse` reverse CLI - reverse all allocation chunks
- - `haystack-minidump-reverse-show` show the reversed record at a specific address
- - `haystack-minidump-reverse-hex` show a specific record hex bytes at a specific address
- - `haystack-minidump-reverse-parents` show the records pointing to the allocated record at a specific address

 For live processes
 ------------------